PostHog/posthog.com/.github/ISSUE_TEMPLATE/blog-post-idea-template.md

 ---
-name: New content idea template
+name: {Insert content type}: New content idea template
 about: Share your idea for a new piece of content
 title: "{title}"
 labels: content
 assignees: andyvan-ph

 ---

-## What type of content is it?

-_Blog, tutorial, video, experimental jazz?_

 ## Strapline